BPAS provides vasectomy on a self-funded basis and also has contracts with the NHS in some areas.

 Until you receive the all clear, you cannot consider your vasectomy complete.

 - Your semen sample should be sent no sooner than 12 weeks and20 ejaculations after the procedure.
-Before you leave the clinic, you should be given a date to send in the sample (the date will be written at the front of your vasectomy guide.
+You should be given a date to send in the sample before you leave the clinic (the date will be written at the front of your vasectomy guide).

 - Do not ejaculate for at least 48 hours but no more than 7 days before giving each sample.

-- Mark the containers with your name, date of birth and client number (shown at the front of vasectomy booklet).
+- Mark the containers with your name, date of birth and client number (shown at the front of your vasectomy booklet).

 - Collect your sample by ejaculating into one of the containers provided.